bartek1009x/RegLang-Specification/README.md

 ```

 # Generics
 RegLang supports generic types for functions and classes.
-Those should be used when you want to create a function or class that should work with any kind of data types, like e.g. a `Vector`.
+Those should be used when you want to create a function or class that should work with any kind of data type, like e.g. a `Vector`.

 ```
 func makeString(<T> anything) : String {